otavio-augusto/multilang-sentiment/README.md

 Multilang Sentiment (fork of [Sentiment](https://github.com/thisandagain/sentiment)) is a Node.js module that uses the [AFINN-165](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) wordlists translated in multiple languages and [Emoji Sentiment Ranking](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144296) to perform [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) on arbitrary blocks of input text.
 Multilang Sentiment provides several things:

 - Performance (see benchmarks below)
-- The ability to append and overwrite word / value pairs from the AFINN wordlist
+- The ability to append and overwrite word / value pairs from the AFINN wordlist or to use custom tokens
 - A build process that makes updating sentiment to future wordlists trivial

 ### Installation